hankcs/iparser/README.md

 ## Train Models

-IParser is designed to be language-agnostic, which means it has universal language support, only need to give some corpora of a desired language.
+IParser is designed to be language-agnostic, which means it has universal language support, only need to prepare some corpora of a desired language.

 ### Corpus Format